 Less common side effects include:

 Although death is very rare with liposuction, it can happen.
 If you are having a large amount of fat removed, are obese, or have health problems, your risks go up.
-You will be watched closely for several hours or overnight after a liposuction.
-Staying in the hospital is sometimes best.1 Possible complications include:
+Possible complications include:

-Liposuction should not be done in people who have severe heart problems, blood-clotting disorders (such as thrombophilia, a disorder in which the blood clots easily or excessively), or during pregnancy.
+Liposuction should not be done in people who have severe heart problems, who have blood-clotting disorders (such as thrombophilia, a disorder in which the blood clots easily or excessively), or during pregnancy.

 What To Think About